Skip to main content

 Alternatives considered

 • Add NOT NULL in one step and let the migration’s UPDATE backfill every row: rewrites the table under lock during deploy.
-The inline UPDATE runs in local development only; the batched script does the real backfill everywhere else.
+The batched script runs first precisely so the migration’s UPDATE has nothing left to do.

 • Ship a migration in the same PR as the code that depends on it: breaks the API-before-workers ordering.